nikitavoloboev/bugs/readme.md

 Some bugs are part of this repo in some folder.
 Instructions in `readme.md` inside.

-Other bugs get separate repo and can be found [here](https://github.com/nikitavoloboev?tab=repositories&q=bug-).
+Other bugs get separate repo and are prefixed with `bug-` in name and can be seen [here](https://github.com/nikitavoloboev?tab=repositories&q=bug-).

 Any help in solving the bugs will be rewarded.